 The Buddy Desktop 7G is a larger (longer boom) and sturdier microphone with a heavier base that will "stay put" on a desk.
 As such it is better for persons who have limited use of their hands.

 The last of the traditional desktop microphones is the SpeechWare 3-in-1.
 This microphone has an equalizer built-in so that your distance from the microphone element isn't as important as with most microphones.
 As you move away, it increases the volume to compensate. $279, I special order these when appropriate.
 There are closely-related models as well, a 6-in-1 and a 9-in-1 at higher prices.
+For most adults, my recommendation is the 6-in-1 because its boom is longer, making it easier to position the microphone properly.
+Persons who sit very close to a desk are more likely to find the 3-in-1 boom long enough.
+The 9-in-1 boom is the longest and is well suited for those who are tall, sit away from their desks, or may be in a wheelchair and can't get very close to a desk.

 Special situations sometimes demand a different clamping mechanism.
 While I don't stock them, Buddy Gooseneck microphones are available without the clamp in both 18" and 30" lengths.
 Be prepared to attach your own clamp to fit your needs.